Washington State Honors Award

 Rural Education Achievement

 The Washington State Honors Award is a state program (WAC 392-210) that honors the top ten percent of the current year's Washington State high school graduating class.
 It is the responsibility of high school guidance counselors to identify eligible high school seniors for the Washington State Honors Award.

-A student is eligible to be nominated for a Washington State Honors Award if he or she meets all of the following criteria:
+A student is eligible to be identified for a Washington State Honors Award if they meet all of the following criteria:

 - Has completed at least 75 percent of the credits required for graduation.

 - Is enrolled in at least three academic core subjects in Grade 12.

-- Meets the Grade Point Average (GPA) and SAT and/or ACT score requirements as outlined annually by OSPI.
+- Meets the Grade Point Average (GPA) requirement as outlined by OSPI.